 - Apart from the hypothesis that the court has proved, there is no other possible scenario.

-- A complete chain of evidence must be determined that does not leave any room for doubt, and the evidence must prove that only the accused performed the criminal act.
+- A complete chain of evidence must be determined that leaves no room for doubt, and the evidence must prove that only the accused performed the criminal act.

-Direct and circumstantial evidence differ in a variety of ways, including:
+Direct and circumstantial evidence differ in various ways, including:

 Meaning

-Direct evidence is used to demonstrate that the accused explicitly committed the offense.
-Circumstantial evidence does not prove that the accused is guilty, but guilt may be implied based on a range of factors or the background of the supposed offense.
+Direct evidence shows the defendant explicitly committed the offense.
+Circumstantial evidence does not prove the defendant is guilty, but guilt may be implied based on a range of factors or the background of the supposed offense.

 Sources